-Generally, unless you buy an unstrung racket and specify the string type and tension, most rackets will be strung with synthetic gut and midway in the recommended range.
+Generally, unless you buy an unstrung racket and specify the string type and tension, most rackets will be strung with nylon and midway in the recommended range.
 The recommended range is the range at which the suppliers suggest the racket will perform at its best.
 Each recommended range usually offers a 10lb margin eg. 50-60lbs.
 The higher the tension the greater the control, the lower the tension the greater the power.

 Different string types offer different levels of power or control.
 Below are the different string materials available and also the types of player they suit.
 String thickness has a big bearing on how your racket will perform.
 String thickness or 'gauge' ranges from 15 (thickest) to 19 (thinnest).
 Generally, thinner strings offer greater playability and the possibility of more spin as they embed into the ball more while thicker strings offer greater durability.

 Polyester: This is the fashionable string of the moment and a lot of people ask for this string without really knowing what it is supposed to do.
 It is a more durable string so for the person that is regularly breaking strings it is one worth considering but know what it does before changing over to it.
 It doesn't move and deadens the string bed.
 This allows the hard hitters, to really be aggressive and still have good control.
-Polyester strings offer little power or feel, so expect balls to land short of the baseline unless you increase your swing speed to compensate.
+Polyester strings offer little power or comfort, so expect balls to land short of the baseline unless you increase your swing speed to compensate.
 Polyester string is not recommended for beginners, juniors or those suffering from tennis elbow.
 While it is the most durable of strings it is worth noting it also looses tension quickly.